Introduction

 )

-The ensemble-averaged kinetics capture a more representative ‘average’ response across the two exercise intervals.
-Note the transient spikes in each interval are somewhat smoothed over.
+The ensemble-averaged kinetics capture a more representative ‘average’ response during the two interval deoxygenation events.

 Ensemble-averaging can help mitigate data dropouts and other quality issues from measurement error or biological variability.
 For example, ensemble-averaging is common for evaluating systemic VO2 kinetics, where responses can be highly variable trial to trial.